Breesport, New York

 Breesport is a hamlet and census-designated place in the town of Horseheads in Chemung County, New York, United States.
 The population was 626 at the 2010 census.

-It is the home of the Twin Tiers Christian Academy.

 Geography

 Breesport is located on the eastern side of the town of Horseheads at 42°10′24″N 076°44′02″W (42.173408, -76.733841).
 Its elevation is 1099 ft.
 Its eastern edge is the border between Horseheads and the town of Erin.
 New York State Route 223 passes through the center of Breesport, leading west 3 mi to NY-13 near the village of Horseheads and east 3.5 mi to Erin.

 According to the United States Census Bureau, Breesport has a total area of 1.640 sqmi, of which 1.628 sqmi is land and 0.012 sqmi is water.

 Demographics

 History

 As early as 1816 there were two log cabins on the land that would eventually become a part of Breesport.
 The majority of the early settlers came from two areas: Orange County, Connecticut and Lancaster County, Pennsylvania.
 From Orange County, came the Staples, Treat, Harding, and Crandall families, and from Lancaster County came the Heller family.
 The Heller family is credited with building the first sawmill in 1830, only two years after settling.
 In the early nineteenth-century, many other people, including Silas Breese, A. Schoonover, Benjamin Smith, Israel Boyer, and David, Joel, and Israel Heller settled on Breesport land.
 It was not until 1854 that land was surveyed for village plots by Azariah Breese.
 Shortly after, in the fall of that year, a frame building was built on land that was later used for the Rodbourn House.
 The Rodbourn House was a hotel that officially opened in January 1855.
 In the spring of that year, Ulysses and William R. Breese (brothers and nephews of Azariah Breese) created the first store across the street from the hotel.